bs2kbs2k/smlinux/README.md

 ## **What about other branches?**

-If you chose one of the presets, an appropriate branch is used automatically.
-For `PRESET=sm6ex` the nightly branch is used; if you would like the master branch instead use `PRESET=sm64pc`.
-If sm64ex nightly works for you, I'd reccommend it as it is the most updated, but if a recent change causes build failure or other problems, use the more stable sm64pc master.
-For advanced users, branches other than those defined by preset can be built by setting `PRESET` to any unknown name, in which case the user specified `GIT` and `BRANCH`settings are used and folder named after user defined `PRESET`.
+If you chose one of the presets from the smlinux preset table above, the appropriate branch is used automatically.
+For example with `PRESET=sm6ex` the nightly branch is used; if you would like the master branch instead use `PRESET=sm64pc`.
+If sm64ex nightly works for you, it is reccommend it as it has the latest features and fixes, but if a recent change causes build failure or other problems, use the more stable sm64pc master.
+For advanced users, branches other than those defined by preset can be built by setting `PRESET` to any undefined name, in which case smlinux will use the the user specified `GIT` and `BRANCH`settings.

 ## **When to use RENDER_API=GL_LEGACY?**
 *only applies to sm64pc/sm64ex based forks*